 Thanks to administration and financial support, PYWA accomplishing goals it set long ago

-According to PYWA executive director Brian Kuhn, the three cohort groups being offered this spring — “Revisiting the Basics,” “New Models in Youth Ministry” and “LGBTQIA+ Youth” — are a step in that direction.
+According to PYWA executive director Brian Kuhn, the three cohort groups offered this past spring — “Revisiting the Basics,” “New Models in Youth Ministry” and “LGBTQIA+ Youth” — were a step in that direction.

 “Based on what we learned last fall when we began offering cohorts to support youth workers in the midst of a pandemic, we’re focusing on education and support,” Kuhn said.
 “As a result, the spring cohorts filled up very quickly.
 We’re already getting requests for topics, which we hope will launch this fall.”

 On May 1, PYWA released its first training videos addressing the needs of LGBTQIA+ youth.
 The four-part video series, produced by More Light Presbyterians, is a direct offshoot of one of the cohort groups.

 “The information More Light presented was too good to keep to one cohort group,” Kuhn said.
 “Some of the most frequent questions we get from our youth workers are LGBTQIA+ questions.”

 While Kuhn is excited to share videos with all PYWA members, he hopes these videos become standard viewing for all youth workers as they create faithful, inclusive and loving space for all.
 Having access to the LGBTQIA+ Youth videos and the Crossroads Antiracism and Organization Training videos, he said, are more than worth the price of a PYWA membership.

 On PYWA’s Youth Workers Day of Sabbath on May 27, PYWA board member Lauren Scott and others stuffed Sabbath Boxes, which were sent to those participating in a day of rest and connection.